We have not played to our potential this season: CSK captain Dhoni | Sports-Games

 We have not played to our potential this season: CSK captain Dhoni

-Chennai Super Kings captain Mahendra Singh Dhoni on Friday admitted that his side failed to perform to their potential from the second game onwards as they suffered an embarrassing 10-wicket defeat at the hands of Mumbai Indians in an IPL match here.
+Chennai Super Kings captain Mahendra Singh Dhoni admitted his side failed to perform to its potential from the second game onwards as they suffered an embarrassing 10-wicket defeat at the hands of Mumbai Indians in a lop-sided IPL match here.
 With the loss, CSK are all but out of reckoning for a place in the play-offs with just six points from 11 matches.
 They remained rooted at the bottom place in the IPL points table.

 "What you need to see is what are the things that are going wrong.
 Specially this year, it hasn't been our year.
 Whether you lose by 8 or 10 wickets, it hardly matters, but where we are at this stage of the tournament, it does hurt," he said.
 "What you need to see is where we actually went wrong, right from the second game," Dhoni said at the post-match presentation.
 "There can be a 100 reasons, but one of the main things you ask yourself is whether you've played to the potential you've got no matter the conditions.
 When you put a good team on paper, have we done enough to back up the stats?
 And this year we haven't."
 The former India captain said luck also did not favour CSK this time.